Facilitating Our Future Series: Meet the presenters

 Catalonia and Spain – Processing the polarisations of history, from colonialism, to Franco, to modern day

 I’m a group facilitator, trainer and organizational consultant.
 My passion is to support organizations, communities, groups and people at times of change or crisis.
 One of the issues that worries me a lot is how the unprocessed collective traumatic history organizes the present and blocks the creation of a less violent future.
 That’s why I have been supporting groups, communities and people (and myself), in accountability and reparation processes connected with history and gender.

-October 11: Innocent Musore and team
+October 11: Innocent Musore

 Rwanda and the Great Lakes – the 1994 genocide against Tutsi, and processes of reconciliation

 Innocent Musore, the Founder and the Executive Director of GER, Peacebuilding activist in Rwanda and the region; with 10 years’ experience supporting the process of reconciliation and peace building in the region.
 He has been facilitating interactions, trainings and advocacy workshops to support existing reconciliation process, community recovery and the prevention of violence in Rwanda.

 His activities engaged the healing of the post-genocide society and fighting the existing effects of the 1994 genocide against the Tutsi.
 He is interested in improving people’s relations and lives through development activities.